- Step By Step Guide To Creating A Great Home Education

 Are you at the start of your homeschooling journey and have no idea where to start.
 Do you feel unsure of how to create the ‘right’ curriculum for your child?
 Or how to ensure that you cover all parts of their educational development to give them the best possible chance of succeeding in the future?

 In England and Wales, educating your child with a full-time education program at home is a legal form of education, known as homeschooling.
 There are few restrictions or guidelines for parents or guardians that elect to homeschool their child.
 The 1996 Education act only states that a compulsory and full-time education is provided to all school-age children over the age of 5, either in school or otherwise.
 Meaning that according to the law, enrolling your child in Public or private education or opting out to have them homeschooled, is not seen or treated differently as long as they are getting a suitable education.
-There are no homeschooling laws in the UK that will block your parental rights to choose what you think will be best for your child and you do not need to be a certified teacher to start homeschool programs.
+There are no homeschooling laws in the UK that will block your parental rights to choose what you think will be best for your child and you do not need to be a certified tutor to start homeschool programs.

 Homeschooling has many benefits, such as allowing your child the attention and flexibility of learning in a way that would be neglected in mainstream schools, due to the sheer number of students.
 Having the ability to use your child’s interests to create your home education schedule or curriculum, is also another huge benefit.
 Not to mention the safety advantages for your child, from sickness and exam stress to peer pressure and bullying.
 You may notice that their academic performance increases rapidly if you organize a way to evaluate their progress on a regular basis.